Azure/azure-kusto-spark/docs/KustoSink.md

 **Mandatory Parameters:**

 * **KUSTO_CLUSTER**:
- Target Kusto cluster to which the data will be written.
+ 'kustoCluster' - Target Kusto cluster to which the data will be written.
  Use either cluster profile name for global clusters, or <profile-name.region> for regional clusters.
  For example: if the cluster URL is 'https://testcluster.eastus.kusto.windows.net', set this property as 'testcluster.eastus'

  * **KUSTO_DATABASE**:
- Target Kusto database to which the data will be written.
+ 'kustoDatabase' - Target Kusto database to which the data will be written.
 The client must have 'user' and 'ingestor' privileges on this database.

  * **KUSTO_TABLE**:
- Target Kusto table to which the data will be written.
+ 'kustoTable' - Target Kusto table to which the data will be written.
 If _KUSTO_CREATE_TABLE_OPTIONS_ is set to "FailIfNotExist" (default), the table must already exist, and the client must have 'admin' privileges on the table.